 Coal Bunker Fire - The Reality

-On New Year’s Day, 2017, a Channel 4 (UK) documentary entitled "Titanic: The New Evidence" was released which proposed that the 'Titanic sank due to enormous uncontrollable fire, not iceberg.'
-Irish journalist and Titanic author Senan Molony, based the theory on newly discovered photograph of the Titanic which allegedy shows a 30-foot-long black mark along the front right-hand side of the hull, just behind where the ship’s hull was pierced by the iceberg.
+On New Year’s Day, 2017, a Channel 4 (UK) documentary entitled "Titanic: The New Evidence" was released which proposed that the 'Titanic sank due to an enormous uncontrollable fire, not iceberg.'
+Irish journalist and Titanic author Senan Molony, based the theory on a newly discovered photograph of the Titanic which allegedy shows a 30-foot-long black mark along the front right-hand side of the hull, just behind where the ship’s hull was pierced by the iceberg.

 It is well known that Titanic had a coal bunker fire, but is there any truth to this conspiracy theory that the fire, and not ice, caused the disaster?
 There are two serious issues with this 'fire' claim:

 'Mark' does not align with the coal bunker

 Other photographs of Titanic do not show the 'mark'

 Another critical flaw in the documentary is that it does not discuss how no other Titanic photographs - and there are many - of her sea trials and maiden voyage show this same mark.
 This cannot be dismissed easily; if such a mark existed on the hull as clearly as it does in the Kempster photograph then we must expect to see it in all other photographs of this area.
 However, there are none.

 In fact, the 'mark' on the photograph is quite likely nothing to do with Titanic at all and is an imperfection caused by a mark on the lens of the camera, or a mark introduced during the developing of the photograph.